 What about the CompTIA A+ certification?
 Is it valuable?
 Is CompTIA A+ worth the time and money you put into studying and taking the exam?
 Keep reading to find out.

-Is CompTIA A+ Worth it in 2021?
+Is CompTIA A+ Worth It in 2023?

 Making a decision to get an IT certification is a big one.
 It’s important to identify what you want to learn and your ultimate career goals.
 You may ask yourself: How useful is CompTIA A+?

-Is CompTIA A+ Enough to Get a Job?
+Is CompTIA A+ Enough To Get a Job?

 But there are other things to consider.
 For example, employers are going to want to know how many years of experience you have.
-Having the knowledge is one piece of the puzzle, showing that you’re able to act on that knowledge is the other.
+Having the intel is one piece of the puzzle, showing that you’re able to act on that knowledge is the other.

 There are a few ways to get that all-important hands-on experience.
-You can offer your technical expertise up to friends and family, you can ask to take on some tech support duties at your current job (even if that’s not your primary responsibility) or you can simply ask the IT department if they need help with anything.
+You can offer your technical expertise to friends and family, ask to take on some tech support duties at your current job (even if that’s not your primary responsibility) or you can simply ask the IT department if they need help with anything.
 The IT community is known for sharing information and collaborating on projects.
-When the IT pros at your company learn about your career goals, they’ll be more inclined to teach you when they’re able.
+When the IT professionals at your company learn about your career goals, they’ll be more inclined to teach you when they’re able.

-How Much Does CompTIA A+ Certification Cost?
+How Much Does the CompTIA A+ Certification Cost?

 It’s important to remember that earning CompTIA A+ is an investment in yourself.
 It’s one that will pay you back many times over as you advance your IT career.
 Most CompTIA A+ certification holders move on to a job in IT support, like a help desk technician.